graphql-compose/graphql-compose-mongoose/README.md

    */
   onlyFields?: string[];
   /**
-   * You an remove some fields from type via this option.
+   * You can remove some fields from type via this option.
    */
   removeFields?: string[];
   /**